 SECTION 1.
 The President shall be elected by the Board of Regents upon the recommendation of the Chancellor.
 The President shall hold office at the pleasure of the Board.

 SECTION 2.
 The duties of the President shall be as specified in The Policy Manual of the Board of Regents.
 The President is expected to establish a sound administrative structure including those ad hoc committees as required to discharge his or her responsibilities as specified therein.
-The President shall be the executive head of the institution and of all departments/schools, a member of the Faculty and the graduate faculty, and shall exercise such supervision and direction as will promote the efficient operation of the institution.
+The President shall be the executive head of the institution and of all departments/schools, a member of the Faculty and the graduate faculty, and shall exercise such supervision and direction as will promote the effective and efficient operation of the institution.
 The President shall have jurisdiction over the formulation and organization of bylaws and operating policies of all departments/schools, divisions, colleges, and administrative offices of the University.
 All administrative officers shall be appointed by the President subject to the approval of the Board of Regents and shall hold office at the pleasure of the President.

 The President shall be responsible to the Chancellor for the operation and management of the institution and for the execution of all directives of the Board of Regents and the Chancellor.
 The President, subject to the approval of the Chancellor and the Board of Regents, may establish additional colleges, units or divisions to implement the programs of the University.
 When a new college, unit or division is created, the President shall delegate the duties and responsibilities of the office.
 The officers shall be appointed by the President with the approval of the Board of Regents and shall hold office at the pleasure of the President.